tb0hdan/remote-debugger-mcp/PROJECT_NOTES.md

 - ✅ Pagination support for large outputs
 - ✅ Structured logging with debug mode
 - ✅ Build system with linting and golangci-lint configuration
-- ✅ **NEW:** Comprehensive input validation using go-playground/validator
+- ✅ Comprehensive input validation using go-playground/validator
-- ✅ **NEW:** Complete test coverage with stretchr/testify suite framework
+- ✅ Complete test coverage with stretchr/testify suite framework
-- ✅ **NEW:** Injection vulnerability protection for all user inputs
+- ✅ Injection vulnerability protection for all user inputs
-- ✅ **NEW:** Test suites for all tools with validation testing
+- ✅ Test suites for all tools with validation testing
 - ✅ Version management
 - ✅ Error handling and connection management
 - ✅ BSD 3-Clause licensing